 Looking at Samsung tablets, they also offer great battery life.
 For example, the Samsung Galaxy Tab S7 has a battery that can last up to 10 hours.
 This will last you a whole day comfortably without having to worry about charging.

 Furthermore, Samsung tablets come with a fast charging feature that can get you up to 100% battery life in just a few hours.
-In conclusion, both tablets offer a long battery life, with Amazon tablets boasting of up to 12 hours of battery life while some Samsung tablets have up to 10 hours on a full single charge.
+In conclusion, both tablets offer a long battery life, with Amazon tablets boasting of up to 12 hours of battery life, while some Samsung tablets have up to 10 hours on a full single charge.

 Pricing

-Differences between Samsung tablets and Amazon Fire
+Differences between Samsung tablets and Amazon Fire tablets

 Amazon Fire